Organismal Evolution and Cancer Defenses

 Currently, Dr. Tollis is a leader in the effort to study the evolution of large body size and longevity across mammals and how it relates to cancer suppression.
 The humpback whale (Megaptera novaeangliae) genome project is part of this extremely interdisciplinary and collaborative effort and includes work with Universities of Groningen, Leeds, Zurich, Utah, Southern California, Stanford University, and the Institute of Cancer Research.
 The group is leveraging the tree of life to develop novel theoretical approaches and evolutionary models that can better predict cancer.

 Ashley Zehnder graduated from the University of Florida College of Veterinary Medicine in 2005, completed a small animal medicine and surgery internship at the Animal Medical Center in New York City in 2006 and a 3-year residency in Companion Avian and Pet Exotic Medicine at the University of California-Davis, becoming boarded in Avian Medicine in 2009.
 She completed her Cancer Biology PhD in the Khavari Lab at Stanford in 2016, working on novel therapeutic strategies to target altered signaling pathways in epithelial cancers.
 Since beginning her research training at Stanford, she has pursued interests in cancer biology as well as comparative medicine by maintaining active research interests in both fields.
-She spearheaded the Zoobiquity Research Symposium held at Stanford in April 2014 and Stanford One Health symposium in 2016, which brought together veterinarians and human medical researchers to discuss research efforts in infectious diseases, cancer as well as novel animal models of disease.
-She is also on the Board of Advisors for Stanford One Health.
-More recently, she has founded a research alliance to bring together medical professionals to pursue research interests relating to cancer in non-domestic species, shedding light on the biology of tumors in these potentially valuable animal models (www.escra.org).
-Her current research focuses on building resources and methods to improve sharing of veterinary clinical data across the US as well as developing a tumor database focused on non-domestic species, thereby helping to identify potential novel models of cancer for human and animal research.
+She spearheaded the Zoobiquity Research Symposia in 2014, 2016 and 2018 which brought together veterinarians and human medical researchers to discuss research efforts in infectious diseases, cancer as well as novel animal models of disease.
+More recently, she co-founded a research alliance to bring together medical professionals to pursue research interests relating to cancer in non-domestic species, shedding light on the biology of tumors in these potentially valuable animal models (www.escra.org).
+Her post-doctoral research focused on building resources and methods to improve sharing of animal clinical data across the US as well as developing a tumor database focused on non-domestic species, thereby helping to identify potential novel models of cancer for human and animal research.
+Currently she is the co-founder of Fauna Bio, a drug discovery company built on comparative mammalian genomics that was launched from her post-doc lab at Stanford.

 Assistant Professor, North Carolina State University